 .
 This bold document laid out key principles and actions the community needed to take for Career Technical Education (CTE) to reach its full promise in the years ahead.

 Since 2010, the landscape has changed dramatically, and CTE has advanced in many significant ways.
-To take stock of what has – and hasn’t – been accomplished since 2010, NASDCTEc today is releasing a series of Five-Year Progress Reports on each of the five Vision principles.
+To take stock of what has – and hasn’t – been accomplished since 2010, in mid-July 2015 NASDCTEc released a series of Five-Year Progress Reports on each of the five Vision principles.
 These briefs aim to celebrate our collective accomplishments but also aim to motivate us on where more work is needed for CTE to fully meet the needs of students, employers and our economy.

 Learn More and Spread the Word.
 Check out the Vision Toolkit, which provides a range of tools and resources to help you share the CTE Vision with key stakeholders.